fengxia41103/myblog/content/downloads/pandoc/resume.md

   (Python, Java, React), QA, and DevOps.
 Held a direct reporting line to the CTO.

-- Managed the successful execution of 2 major releases, 6 minor releases, and 12 patch releases.
-Initiated GitOps practices using GitHub Action, GitHub Package Registry, and Semantic Release.
+- Managed successful execution of 2 major releases, 6 minor releases, and 12 patch releases.
+Initiated GitOps practices using GitHub Actions, GitHub Package Registry, and Semantic Release.

-- Actively participated in coding across every facet of the engineering endeavor, spanning the entire product stack (Python, Java, Typescript, React, Redux), QA using Cypress, and DevOps involving Helm, Kubernetes, Jenkins, Ansible, Python, Terraform, and Pulumi.
+- Actively participated in coding across every facet of the engineering endeavor, spanning the entire product stack (Python, Java, Typescript, React, Redux), QA using Cypress, and DevOps involving Helm, Kubernetes (K8S), Jenkins, Ansible, Python, Terraform, and Pulumi.

-- Took the lead in code reviews across an extensive portfolio of more than 50 GitHub repositories.
-This encompassed a wide spectrum of programming languages, ranging from Python, Javascript, Java, SQL, Groovy, YAML, Json, XML.
+- Took the lead in code reviews across a portfolio of 50+ Git repositories, covering a wide spectrum of programming languages and syntaxes, ranging from Python, Javascript, Java, SQL, Groovy, YAML, Json, XML, TOML.

 - Drove substantial improvements in test automation efficiency and effectiveness.
-Revamped 800+ Cypress end-to-end (e2e) tests within 6 weeks, reducing runtime by 50% and achieving 100% automation in UAT.
+Revamped 800+ Cypress end-to-end (e2e) tests within 6 weeks, improved performance by 50% and achieved 100% automation in UAT.

-- As primary maintainer of CI/CD pipelines w/ multi-branch building, matrix testing, A/B deployment, integration of Github Code, Github Action, Github Package, AWS, and Azure.
+- As primary developer and maintainer of CI/CD pipelines featuring multi-branch building, matrix testing, A/B deployment, integration of GitHub Code, GitHub Actions, GitHub Package, AWS, and Azure.

-- Hardened security in DevOps workflows by initiating CVE scanner (code, docker image), and secret managers including Hashicorp Vault, Ansible Vault, AWS & Azure Secret Managers.
+- Hardened security in DevOps workflows by initiating CVE scanner (code, docker image), and integration with secret managers including Hashicorp Vault, Ansible Vault, AWS & Azure Secret Managers.

-- As the company's AWS and Azure administrator responsible for overall configuration and implementation of cloud services including SSO, IAM, ACR, ECR, ECS, RDS, Aurora, EC2, S3, Fargate, Lambda, CloudWatch, SNS, VPC, WAF, ELB, TargetGroup, Route53, CloudFront.
+- As the company's AWS and Azure administrator responsible for overall configuration and application of cloud services including SSO, IAM, ACR, ECR, ECS, RDS, Aurora, EC2, S3, Fargate, Lambda, CloudWatch, SNS, VPC, WAF, ELB, TargetGroup, Route53, CloudFront.

 ## 11/2016 - 3/2022
 Lenovo US, P8, Advisory Engineer, Senior Solution Architect, Team Lead

-- As the principal system architect and the first author of the groundbreaking ["Lenovo Open Cloud Automation Reference Architecture"][1] (link below).
-Led a global team of six developers successfully transformed the concept into a market-ready product within a remarkable 13-month timeframe.
-The solution's exceptional quality and value proposition played a pivotal role in securing contracts worth over $100 million following its launch.
+- As the principal system architect and the first author of the ["_Lenovo Open Cloud Automation Reference Architecture_"][1] (see "Publications").
+Led a global team of six developers successfully transformed the concept into a market-ready product within a 13-month timeframe.
+The solution was showecased in "_MWC Barcelona 2019_" and won a $100-million contract.

-- As the principal system architect and the first author of the ["RedHat Hyperconverged Infrastructure (RHHI) Reference Architecture"][2] (link below), a virtualization solution based on Lenovo hardware including 3-12 server configuration, Glusterfs storage, layer-3 networking, HA, fault tolerance, zero-touch automation of node discovery and provisioning.
-Key technology stack included RHHI, Glusterfs, Netbox, Cloudform, Python, Ansible, Javascript, Jenkins.
+- As the principal system architect and the first author of the ["_RedHat Hyperconverged Infrastructure (RHHI) Reference Architecture_"][2] (see "Publications"), a VM-workload solution based on Lenovo hardware including 3-12 server configuration, Glusterfs storage, layer-3 networking, HA, fault tolerance, zero-touch node discovery and provisioning.
+Key technologies included RHHI, Glusterfs, Netbox, Cloudform, Python, Ansible, Jenkins.

-- As the principal architect of the "Lenovo Workload Solution Store", an baremetal orchestration solution based on declarative taxonomy.
+- As the principal architect of the "_Lenovo Workload Solution Store_", a baremetal orchestration solution based on declarative taxonomy.
 The technology serves as the core foundation of the ThinkAgile VX product.
-Key technology stack included Python Django, React, Ansible, Canonical MAAS and Juju.
+Key technologies included Django, React, Ansible, Canonical MAAS and Juju.

 - As team lead of the ThinkAgile CP product, a hybrid cloud platform with on-prem infrastructure and AWS-based management plane.
-Led a global team of five UI/UX developers and four DevOps, fostering collaboration and driving successful outcomes in six major releases.
-Development was mainly in Java, Python, AngularJS, Angular, Redux, Ops in Jenkins, ArgoCD, Helm, Kubernetes, and production deployment in AWS.
+Led a global team of five UI/UX, two backends, one QA, and two DevOps, deliverying six productioin releases over two years.
+Oversaw development and quality in Java, Python, AngularJS, Angular, Redux, QA in Cypress, Ops in Jenkins, ArgoCD, Helm, Kubernetes (K8S), and production deployment in AWS.

-- Led customization of an opensource Datacenter Infrastructure Management (DCIM) system &mdash; Netbox, to manage a diverse portfolio of in-house infrastructure comprising over 300 servers and switches located globally.
-Technology stack included Kubernetes, Docker, Python Django, React, Celery, Redis, MySQL, Ansible, ENOS/NOS cli.
+- As lead Python developer a Datacenter Infrastructure Management (DCIM) system based on Netbox, administrating a portfolio of in-house infrastructure comprising over 300 servers and switches located globally.
+Stack include Django, React, Celery, Redis, MySQL, Docker, Ansible, ENOS/NOS.

 ## 01/2015 - present
 PY Consulting, Founder, Freelance

 _UNC Chapel Hill, School of Medicine, Contractor_

-- Initiated the organization's first Docker-based deployment and end-2-end CI/CD in production.
-Led design and discussion of the school's DevOps roadmap.
-Played a keye role in its DevOps Phase 3 implementation.
-Provided trainings on best practice and tooling in Git, GitOps, DevOps, and in development using Docker, Jenkins, Bitbucket Pipeline, Python, Javascript, Ansible, Cypress.
+- Initiated the organization's first Docker-based deployment and CI/CD in production.
+Led the school's DevOps initiative by authoring its technology roadmap, and oversaw development of its DevOps Phase 2 & Phase 3 endeavors.
+Provided trainings on best practice and tooling in Git, Docker, Jenkins, Python, Javascript, Ansible, Cypress.

 _Massachusetts General Hospital, Volunteer_

 - Containerized the deployment of two popular machine learning tools among medical researchers &mdash; `"deeplabcut"` and `"simba"`, reducing installation time from days to 30 minutes.
-Mentored a team of three Python developers on Docker, Git, GitOps, Python.
+Mentored a team of three Python developers on Git, Docker, Python, DevOps.

 _World Bank's "Digital Development Partnership" program, Contributor_

-- Built "World's Snapshot", a data visualization tool based on the World Bank's and the DHS's data API.
-Technology included React, lodash, D3.js, Highcharts, Google Charts, eCharts, Plotly, and Dygraphs.
+- Built "_World's Snapshot_", a data-driven web application based on the World Bank's and the DHS's data API.
+Technology used: React, Redux, D3.js, Highcharts, Google Charts, eCharts, Plotly, and Dygraphs.

 _Wei Fashion Group, Contractor_

-- Designed and implemented the company's first-gen ERP system using Django, MySQL, React, and deployed it in Alibaba Cloud, consolidating sales, inventory, and accounting throughout its Shanghai HQ and global subsidiaries in US and Europe.
+- Designed and implemented the company's first-gen ERP system catered to its unique business model using Django, MySQL, Alibaba Cloud (an AWS equivalent), consolidating the sales, inventory, and accounting of this Shanghai-based company including its HQ and two global subsidiaries in US and Europe.

 _Shang Xue Tang, Contractor_

 - Designed and POC-ed its B2C web application targeting high-Ed market.
-Efforts included Django, Redis, Celery, MySQL, API integration, web page crawler, natural language processing (NLP).
+Efforts included Django, Redis, Celery, MySQL, API integration, web page crawling, natural language processing (NLP).

 _Linkage, Contractor_

-- Initiated its SDLC from the ground up.
-Created its "2016-17 Technology Roadmap", providing a comprehensive and forward-thinking vision for the company to grow.
-Development was in Python ODOO (OpenERP).
+- Initiated its software development SDLC from the ground up.
+Fostered development culture of the startup.
+Created its "_2016-17 Technology Roadmap_", providing a comprehensive and forward-thinking vision for the company to grow.
+Hands-on coding in Python ODOO (OpenERP).

 ## 11/2013 - 01/2015
 Beijing Lean Strategy Consulting Group, Associate Director

-- Led the successful completion of a high-value Request for Proposal (RFP) worth $3 million with a Fortune 500 company, assuming full responsibility for overseeing its fulfillment including requirement analysis, system design, software development, deployment & maintenance, P&L, human resource.
-Technology stack included Java Spring, Hibernate, MySQL, Selenium, Huawei Cloud Enterprise,
+- In charge of a high-value Request for Proposal (RFP) worth $3 million with a Fortune 500 customer, assuming full responsibility of its fulfillment including business analysis, system design, software development, deployment, maintenance, P&L, human resource.
+Oversaw details in all aspects of the stack including Java Spring, Hibernate, MySQL, Selenium, SonarQube, Huawei Cloud Enterprise (an AWS equivalent).

 ## 07/2010 - 11/2013
 CrunchTime!
 Information Technology, Project Manager

-- Managed a significant Request for Proposal (RFP) valued at $10 million with Yum!
-China.
-Responsibility included requirement and gap analysis, CRM, feature prototyping, deployment rollout, user training, and technical support.
-Technology involved Java Spring, Oracle DB, SalesForce, Python Django, MySQL, Google App Engine.
+- Managed a Request for Proposal (RFP) valued at $10 million with Yum!
+  China spanning three years.
+Were the point-of-contact for requirement and gap analysis, CRM, feature prototyping, deployment rollout, user training, and technical support.
+Technology exercised:
+  Java Spring, Oracle DB, Django, MySQL, Google App Engine, SalesForce.

-- Initiated the company's SalesForce Customer Portal, which won the Bronze prize of the "2011 Steve Awards for Sales & Customer Service".
-Developed in SalesForce APEX, CSS, jQuery.
+- Developed the company's SalesForce-based Customer Portal, which won the Bronze prize of the "_2011 Steve Awards for Sales & Customer Service_".
+Implemented using SalesForce APEX, CSS, jQuery.

 - Designed and built the company's first mobile application using Cordova, HTML5 and jQuery Mobile.